anotherFeng/react-boilerplate/README.md

 ``
-npm run build   //compile once
+npm start   //start node server
 ``

 ``
-npm run watch   //compile as you make changes
+npm run react   //compile as you make changes to react ``
-``